-Cycle of Life & Death
+Cycle of Birth and Death

 As the embodied soul continuously passes, in this body, from boyhood to youth to old age, the soul similarly passes into another body at death.
 A sober person is not bewildered by such a change.